Skip to content

 “The proper quote is, ‘I love you’ followed by ‘I know’.”

-Rolling his eyes, Arthur saw his sister stride down the corridor beyond the glass wall of his office.
+Rolling his eyes, Arthur saw his sister stride down the corridor beyond his office door.

 Morgan had also inherited Uther’s intelligence and ambition.
 When he first joined the company, Morgan, more than their father, had been his mentor.
-Without her guidance, he would have foundered.
 Uther’s expectations were especially high for his son, and Arthur never seemed to meet them.

 Morgan did.
 Or she would, if their father acknowledged a woman capable of succeeding him.
 If she had had the foresight to be born male, Arthur would not have the responsibility of being their father’s designated successor.